Namibia's Fog Desert

-One of the unique features of our westward orientated horse riding safaris is that we traverse one of the most unique fog deserts in the world - the Namib.
+One of the unique features of our westward oriented horse riding safaris, is that we traverse one of the most unique fog desert in the world - the Namib.
 Home to more endemic species than any other desert, the Namib has many delightful surprises to those who have the eyes to see the extraordinary.

-The unique life in this desert depends on the frequency of this life-giving fog.
-Occurring 60 – 120 days per year it produces five times more precipitation than rain and is much more predictable than rain which is rare on the coast.
+The unique adaptations of life in this desert depends on the frequency of this life-giving fog.
+Occurring 60 to 120 days a year, producing five times more precipitation than rain - and it is much more predictable than rain which is rare on the coast.

 What is fog and how is it formed?

-Fog occurs either as advective or intercepted.
-Advective fog is less than 200 m high and extends no more than 15 km inland depositing moisture on any surface it touches, including plants the bodies of ‘fog-basking’ creatures such as Darkling beetles and gecko’s.
+Fog occurs either are advective or intercepted.
+Advective fog is less than 200 m high and extends no more than 15 km inland, depositing moisture on any surface it touches - plants, the bodies of ‘fog-basking’ creatures such as the Darkling beetles and even our horses.

 Image of Darkling beetle (left) harvesting fog by doing a headstand on a dune crest, allowing water to roll down to its mouth.

 Fog is partially responsible for the more than 1000 shipwrecks which litter the notorious Skeleton Coast - a veritable graveyard of wrecks.
-Many an incredible tale relates the extraordinary feats of survivors who have walked hundreds of km in search of help.
+Many an incredible tale relate the extraordinary feat of survivors who have walked hundreds of kilometres in search of help.
 No doubt the life-giving fog aided them in making these challenging journey’s.

 Rodents, reptiles and smaller creatures suck or lick moisture from the plants or the wet sand on foggy mornings.
-Here a Palmetto Gecko licks the condensed fog from its eyes.
+Here (image right) a Palmetto Gecko which licks the condensed fog from its eyes.

-Deserts may seem harsh and unforgiving to our momentary glimpse, yet there is so much life able to utilize the small miracles of nature we hardly notice.
+Deserts may seem harsh and unforgiving to our momentary glimpse, yet there is so much life able to utilise the small miracles of nature we hardly notice.